UK Cohousing Network

 I am a resident co-founder of Copper Lane Cohousing in London and Reader in Drama, Theatre and Performance at the University of Roehampton.
 My work as an academic researcher converges with my lived experience of cohousing in a long-standing engagement with intentional communities as experimental spaces for collective learning and mutual aid.
 I have a particular interest in grass-roots forms of organizing, the psychodynamics of non-hierarchical groups and the development of the role of social enabler, both in support of new community-led housing initiatives and in shaping the ways in which they subsequently interact with their wider neighbourhoods.
 As a director of UKCN, I am committed to the contribution we can make in supporting community-led housing projects and allied ways of thinking that engage a range of interlocking contemporary issues, from the the crises of the climate emergency and affordable UK housing to rising levels of social isolation, loneliness and psychological distress.

-Frances Wright, Group Member Director (Cambridge K1 Cohousing)
+Frances Wright, Company Secretary.
+Group Member Director (Cambridge K1 Cohousing)

 I first became interested in cohousing at the time Spring Hill was being built.
 I really want to support others to achieve their dreams and for cohousing to became a realistic option for many more people.
 I was involved with Oxford Cohousing before moving to join Cambridge Cohousing’s K1 project just before the tendering process for an enabling developer.
 I moved into the community in December 2018.
 I took the decision recently to resign from my work as Director HR & Governance of a national learning disability charity to work with TOWN in a role focused on their work with other cohousing projects.
 I am now slowly developing my understanding of the developer perspective.